top of page

 Everyone just sort of froze and stood there.

-I decided to act on instinct.
-I told Jason to stash the weed in a nearby drawer.
 Then I shouted, “bone out mother fuckers!” and climbed out an open back window, breaking the mesh screen in the process.

 In the backyard I jumped the first fence thinking it would lead to the street.
 Unfortunately, it led to another backyard.